-The goal of our Kids on Track initiative is to ensure all children are reading at grade level by age 8, so they are set up for success in school, work and life.
+The goal of the Southern Tier Kids on Track initiative is to ensure all children are reading at grade level by age 8, so they are set up for success in school, work and life.
 Providing young children with a healthy environment in which to learn and grow is good for their development and their success in school.
-High-quality early childhood programs also bring impressive returns on investment to the public.
+High-quality early childhood programs also bring impressive returns on investment and benefit us all.

-We are pulling together the critical players and thinkers needed -- schools, providers, funders, businesses -- all with a purpose that is to ensure kids have the best chance.
-Our Kids on Track Council, a group of educators, child care professionals, human services professionals and others, is the backbone of this effort at United Way.
+United Way of the Southern Tier has brought together the critical players and thinkers — schools, program providers, funders, businesses — all with the same purpose: to ensure kids have the best chance.
+The Southern Tier Kids on Track Council, a group of educators, child care professionals, human services professionals, business leader, and others, is the backbone of this effort at United Way.

-United Way and its partners are addressing some of the barriers to early childhood success:
+United Way of the Southern Tier and its partners are addressing some of the barriers to early childhood success by focusing on: